jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 and ride\-sharing services providers, and large technology enterprises.
 Other manufacturers are not far behind.
-Autonomous fleets are gaining momentum, delivering unprecedented efficiencies and customer experiencesbut not without safety concerns and public distrust.
+Autonomous fleets are gaining momentum, delivering unprecedented efficiencies and customer experiences—but not without safety concerns and public distrust.
-In October 2023, California ordered a US OEMs AV to remove its driverless cars from state roads, after a pedestrian in San Francisco was struck by a human\-driven vehicle and then run over by a robotaxi.88 In November 2023, the same OEM recalled its entire US fleet of 950 driverless cars, but is
+In October 2023, California ordered a US OEM’s AV to remove its driverless cars from state roads, after a pedestrian in San Francisco was struck by a human\-driven vehicle and then run over by a robotaxi.88 In November 2023, the same OEM recalled its entire US fleet of 950 driverless cars, but is